gael-millot/repertoire_profiler/README.md

 Optional installation (to avoid reccurent message) of:<br />
 [Gocryptfs](https://github.com/rfjakob/gocryptfs), `sudo apt install gocryptfs` for Linux ubuntu<br />

+Itol key:<br />
+You must freely register at https://itol.embl.de/itol_account.cgi to get your own itol key.
+Once registered, go to https://itol.embl.de/userInfo.cgi and click on the Toggle API access button.
+Then, add the key in the `phylo_tree_itolkey` parameter of the *nextflow.config* file.

 <br />

 ### 2. Local running (personal computer)